kkpkishan/amazon-cloudwatch-agent/README.md

-Certainly!
-Here's an updated `README.md` file that includes the provided information for each file:

----

 # Amazon CloudWatch Agent

 This repository contains files related to the Amazon CloudWatch Agent and its associated functionality.
 Below is a list of the files available in this repository: